 The “sway” and “non-sway” problem is one of the reasons why we like to use bracings in our structures.
 A simple “X” bracing will prohibit the movement of the top part, meaning that we will have a “non-sway” system.
 But is it always so?

 Let’s think a second about what bracings really do.
-In a “typical X” bracing one part of the bracing elongates under tension (while other part buckles under compression).
+In a “typical X” bracing one part of the bracing elongates under tension (while the other part buckles under compression).
 This elongation of the bracing part means, that a normal force appears in the rod.
 The more we try to “sway” our structure, the longer the part in tension must become.
 This also means that the normal force will be higher and higher.
-Hence, our bracing rod “fight” against this horizontal movement:
+Hence, our bracing rod “fights” against this horizontal movement: